Name and Address Changes

 It is the policy of the Board of Regents that students’ sincerely held religious beliefs shall be reasonably accommodated with respect to all examinations and other academic requirements.
 The university guidelines state that the claim of a religious conflict should be accepted at face value, and any student with a conflict between an academic requirement and any religious observance must be given an alternative means of meeting the academic requirement.
 The student must notify the instructor within the first two weeks of class of the specific days/dates for which the student will request relief.
 It is understood that instructors may set reasonable limits on the total number of days claimed by any one student.
 Instructors are not obliged to schedule make-up requirements before the regularly scheduled requirements.
 Complaints may be filed with the Affirmative Action Officer.

-Study Day: no final examination shall be given to any student on Study Day.
+No final examination shall be given to any student on Study Day.
 Study Day is a day to prepare for the final examination period.
 No student activities of any sort with the exception of optional review sessions for final examinations shall be scheduled on Study Day.
 This includes make-up classes or tests, committee meetings involving students and athletic practices or events.

 Committee on Academic Policies and Standards (CAPS)